hbowie/softdevbigideas/ideas/Shorten Feedback Loops.md

 Practices such as continuous build integration, automated testing, software prototyping, daily stand-up meetings, and short rapid delivery cycles are all ways to shorten loops that produce meaningful feedback.

 The other sort of feedback frequently sought on development projects comes from reviews of documents by management, management delegates, and/or professed experts.
-Before attempting to defend the significance of such reviews, you may wish to consider this text from <a href="http://en.wikipedia.org/wiki/Daniel_Kahneman" target="ref">Daniel Kahneman</a>&#8217;s 2011 book <cite><a href="bibliography.html#kahneman-2011">Thinking, Fast and Slow</a>:
+Before attempting to defend the significance of such reviews, you may wish to consider this text from <a href="http://en.wikipedia.org/wiki/Daniel_Kahneman" class="reflink" target="ref">Daniel Kahneman</a>&#8217;s 2011 book <cite><a href="bibliography.html#kahneman-2011">Thinking, Fast and Slow</a>:

 > In the slim volume that he later called &#8216;my disturbing little book,&#8217; [Paul] Meehl reviewed the results of 20 studies that had analyzed whether clinical predictions based on the subjective impressions of trained professionals were more accurate than statistical predictions made by combining a few scores or ratings according to a rule.
 In a typical study, trained counselors predicted the grades of freshmen at the end of the school year.
 The counselors interviewed each student for forty-five minutes.
 They also had access to high school grades, several aptitude tests, and a four-page personal statement.
 The statistical algorithm used only a fraction of this information; high school grades and one aptitude test.
 Nevertheless, the formula was more accurate than 11 of the 14 counselors.
 Meehl reported generally similar results across a variety of other forecast outcomes, including violations of parole, success in pilot training, and criminal recidivism.</p>